Pithoragarh: History

 In 1790, the Chand kings built a new fort on the hill where the present Girls Inter College is situated.
 This fort was destroyed by the Indian government in 1962 after China attacked India.[why?]
 The Chand rule, at its zenith, is seen as one of the most prominent empires in Kumaon.
-Their rule also coincides with a period of cultural resurgence.
+Their rule also coincided with a period of cultural resurgence.
 Archeological surveys point towards the development of culture and art forms in this period.

-A Branch of Indian National Congress was established in the region in 1912, and in 1916, many people from Pithoragarh attended the Lucknow session of Congress.
-The Non-cooperation movement was started in the region in 1921 and in 1930, 10 people from Pithoragarh participated in the Civil disobedience movement.
+A branch of the Indian National Congress was established in the region in 1912, and in 1916, many people from Pithoragarh attended the Lucknow session of Congress.
+The Non-cooperation movement was started in the region in 1921.
+In 1930, 10 people from Pithoragarh participated in the Civil disobedience movement.
 Subsequently, the Congress won the Pithoragarh seat in the Provincial Elections in 1937.
-The Quit India Movement of 1942 found greater support in Pithoragarh and about 150 persons were arrested while several were fined.
+The Quit India Movement of 1942 found greater support in Pithoragarh, and about 150 persons were arrested while several were fined.
 The Congress won the Pithoragarh seat again in the General Elections of 1945 for the Provincial Assembly, and in 1947, along with the rest of India, this region also won independence from the British Rule.